mxagar/small_bets_notes/Intro_SEO_Jordan_OConnor.md

 [jamesclear.com](jamesclear.com)

 Look: follow / no-follow; nofollow tags in the `href` are used to tell Google not to count the link; they are used to avoid spamming.
-They are typical in Wikipedia refrences, blog comments, twitter, etc.
+They are typical in Wikipedia references, blog comments, twitter, etc.